jamesmh/coravel/README.md

 If you are fixing a typo in one file / place - issue a PR.

 Otherwise, please **always** create an issue first ;)

+## Need Something More Powerful?

+For those who need even more power than Coravel offers, I'm building a professional suite of admin tools that are an extension of Coravel: [Coravel Pro](https://www.pro.coravel.net/).

+It includes:

+- Database persisted scheduling
+- A beautiful UI to manage your jobs/invocables
+- Health metrics dashboard
+- And more!